Henkolicious/Utilities/C#/SOLID/1. S - SRPDemo/README.md

 # [S]OLID - Single Responsibility Principle
-- a class should have only a single responsibility
+- A class should have only a single responsibility